cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 Research activities undertaken to carry out the research of a diverse set of projects.

-- Techniques and tools:
 1. Call center
 2. Ethnio intercepts
-3. Usertesting.com
+3. User Testing

-- Each tool requires a collaborative approach across different roles and skill sets.
+- Each tool requires a collaborative approach across different skill sets.
 We have created a rubric that showcases the skills needed to successfully use each of the tools.